 PDF download Download Article

 Dutch last names are some of the oldest surnames in the U.S. They can vary from names based on family and location to occupation.
-To dig deeper, read on for our list of 200 Dutch last names and their meanings, from the popular to the uncommon.
+To dig deeper, read on for our list of 200 Dutch last names and their meanings, from the popular to the uncommon, with help from naming expert Dr. Hayley Elizabeth Wilson.
 You’ll also find out more about the origins of how Dutch last names were formed.

 Common Dutch Surnames